kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/09-cks-challenges/02-challenge-2.md

           periodSeconds: 5
         ```

+        NOTE: If we were deploying such an image in a real world scenario, we would remove these shells when creating a custom image with `docker build` as a final step after doing anything during the build that would require use of a shell.
+This exercise just shows that you can do such things in a probe, although it's not really a correct use of a probe!

     1. Now recreate the running pod with everything we changed in step 2 and this step

         ```